CM RELOCATION

 For professionals moving with families, preparation becomes even more important.

-• Schooling: Research international or local schools and consider enrolment timelines.
+• Schooling: Research international or local schools and consider enrolment timelines, especially if you are moving to Australia with family or considering family-friendly destinations.

 • Spouse/partner support: Some employers offer career support for spouses.
 Check if opportunities exist.